-On September 10, 2018, we entered into new severance agreements with Messrs.
-Wallace and Heard (the "Severance Agreements"), the terms of which continue until the earliest of (i) prior to a change in control, the date of termination determined in accordance with the Severance Agreements or December 31, 2020, or (ii) after a change in control, the Company's performance of its obligations under the Severance Agreements if a payment trigger has occurred or the expiration of the period for a payment trigger to occur if such expiration occurs after December 31, 2020.
+On February 22, 2023, the Company approved new severance agreements for Paul Bullington, Daniel L. Heard, Michael Friloux and Ronald Mudry.
+The terms of the severance agreements for each of the above named NEOs are identical and will run from the applicable execution dates until the earliest of (i) prior to a change in control, the date of termination determined in accordance with the severance agreements or March 1, 2024, or (ii) after a change in control, the Company's performance of its obligations under the severance agreements if a payment trigger has occurred or the expiration of the period for a payment trigger to occur if such expiration occurs after March 1, 2024.
+To the extent not previously terminated, commencing on March 1, 2024 and on each subsequent anniversary thereof, the terms of the severance agreements will be automatically extended for a period of one additional year following the expiration of the applicable term unless the Company or the applicable executive officer elect not to extend the term by notifying the other party of such non-renewal in writing not later than 60 days prior to the end of the current term.

-Each Severance Agreement provides that should the executive officer's employment be terminated by the Company for "cause" or by him without "good reason" (as both terms are defined in the Severance Agreements), we must pay to the executive officer his base salary and any accrued vacation pay through the date of termination.
-Additionally, should the executive officer's employment be terminated due to his death or disability, we must pay to the executive officer or his estate the following: (i) his base salary and any accrued vacation pay through the date of termination; (ii) any incentive compensation earned by or awarded to the executive officer for a completed performance period preceding the date of termination, to the extent not already paid; and (iii) an amount equal to the executive officer's annual base salary in effect on the date of termination.
+The severance agreements provide that should the applicable executive officer's employment be terminated by the Company for "cause" or by the executive officer without "good reason" (as both terms are defined in the severance agreements), the Company must pay to the executive officer his base salary and any accrued vacation pay through the date of termination.
+Additionally, should the executive officer's employment be terminated due to his death or disability, the Company must pay to the executive officer or his estate the following: (i) his base salary and any accrued vacation pay through the date of termination; (ii) any incentive compensation allocated to, accrued to, earned by or awarded to the executive officer for a completed performance period preceding the date of termination, to the extent not already paid; and (iii) an amount equal to the executive officer's annual base salary in effect on the date of termination.

-Each Severance Agreement also provides that should the executive officer's employment be terminated by the Company without cause or by the executive officer for good reason and such termination does not occur at the same time or within one year following a change in control of the Company, we must pay to the executive officer, in lieu of any other post-termination benefits, the following:
+The severance agreements also provide that should the executive officer's employment be terminated by the Company without cause or by the executive officer for good reason and such termination does not occur at the same time or within one year following a change in control of the Company, the Company must pay to the executive officer, in lieu of any other post-termination benefits, the following:

-- his base salary and any accrued vacation pay through the date of termination; - any incentive compensation that has been earned by or awarded to the executive officer for a completed performance period preceding the date of termination, to the extent not already paid: - an amount equal to one and a half times the sum of (x) his then current annual base salary and (y) the average of the bonus payments paid to the executive officer during the three years (or shorter period, as applicable) preceding the year in which the date of termination occurs; and his health, vision and dental insurance benefits for twelve months.
+- his base salary and any accrued vacation pay through the date of termination; - any incentive compensation that has been earned by or awarded to the executive officer for a completed performance period preceding the date of termination, to the extent not already paid; - an amount equal to one and a half (1.5) times the sum of (x) his then current annual base salary and (y) the average of the bonus payments paid to the executive officer during the three years (or shorter period, as applicable) preceding the year in which the date of termination occurs; and - · his health, vision and dental insurance benefits for twelve months.

-Finally, should the executive officer's employment be terminated by the Company without cause or by the executive officer with good reason and such termination occurs at the same time as or within one year following a change in control of the Company, each Severance Agreement obligates the Company to pay or provide to the executive officer the following:
+Finally, should the executive officer's employment be terminated by the Company without cause or by the executive officer with good reason and such termination occurs at the same time as or within one year following a change in control of the Company, the severance agreements obligate the Company to pay or provide to the executive officer the following: